 Again with so much happening in September, the crowds fluctuate.
 Some days, particularly midweek sees quite low crowd numbers, other days the strip will be packed.
 It is quite amazing how fast Vegas can fill up or empty!

 Overall the visitor number is quite low in September, under 3.5 Million but these numbers come in peaks and troughs rather than a steady flow.
-Some days it’s packed other quiet.
+Some days it’s packed and others quiet.
 Avoiding Public Holidays, Events and Conventions is key to finding quieter times in Las Vegas during September